Terms of Service

 • Executors, guardians, trust creators and trustees should consult with a licensed attorney to determine their legal rights and obligations under Estate Planning Documents and applicable requirements.
 Certain Estate Planning Documents may create financial and tax consequences for executors, guardians, trust creators, trustees, heirs and beneficiaries.

-Also, if any of the Services provided to you contain an open-source license, there may be provisions in those licenses that expressly conflict with these Terms, and such provisions may override some or all of these Terms.
+Also, if any of the Services provided to you contain an open-source license, there may be provisions in those licenses that expressly conflict with these Terms, in which case, the open source provisions will apply.

 The Services may permit you to sync third-party accounts with the Services in a manner designed to permit us to retrieve your information that is maintained online by such third parties (“Third-Party-Stored Account Information”).
 By using the Services, you authorize us to access and obtain your Third-Party-Stored Account Information and you authorize such third parties to disclose your Third-Party-Stored Account Information to us.
 When you desire to provide or otherwise make available Third-Party-Stored Account Information through the Services, you will be directly connected to the website for the third party you have identified.
 We will submit your information including, without limitation, usernames and passwords that you provide to log into the Services.
 You hereby authorize and permit us to use your information to obtain and retrieve and to configure the Services so that they are compatible with the third party sites for which you submit your information.
 You understand and agree that any third party accounts and sites are not provided by us and we are not responsible for any Services-related issues arising from or in connection with such third party accounts or your Third-Party-Stored Account Information.
 You agree to keep your Third-Party-Stored Account Information up to date and accurate.